gh640/SublimePhpArrayConverter/README.md

 ### Commands

-Run the plugin from the command palette:
+You can run the conversion from the command palette.

 1. Open the command palette (ctrl/cmd + shift + p).
 2. Select `PhpArrayConverter: Convert array`.

+If you are selecting a part of text when running the command, only arrays in it are targeted.
+If there's no text selected, all arrays in the active file will be converted.

 ### Settings